eran100/xr-hotas/README.md

 Allows you to use your motion controllers as throttle & joystick in games that don't support motion controllers but do support gamepad input.

+Inspired by the controls used in some VRChat worlds such as Test Pilots.

 Example titles that work with this tool:
 - Elite: Dangerous
 - DCS: World

+For more immersion, I also recommend making use of a game-specific WayVR panel for the rest of the switches & buttons.

 ## Installing